thecoder8890/spring-react-combo-app/README.md

 - mvn clean install and mvn spring-boot:run
     - this will install all the dependencies you need

-Tutorial for this repo can be found on medium:
+Tutorial for this repo can be found on Dzone: https://dzone.com/articles/packaging-react-app-with-spring-boot